 You are later than average, but certainly not out of the normal range.
 The normal range for starting stage 4 is between 12 and 18.
 Age 15 is the typical age.
 So your brother was closer to average and you are a bit later.
 Among my own children two didn't reach stage four until they were almost 18.
 So yes, other boys are in the same situation you are.

 Most people call someone a late bloomer if they don't even start puberty until 15 or after.
 You don't fall into that category.

 Thanks for clarifying.
 I think my brother was on par with puberty to be honest.
 But will genetics mean I will probably be close to him in appearance and soon?
 Also does this mean I should finish puberty in terms of growing and such at 19?

 Even in the same family the genes you inherit from your parents can cause a wide variation in appearance as well as development time.
 The closer your parents and grandparents looked like each other, the less diversity there will be in how people look in your family.
 But if there is a variation is looks in your ancestry, then you and your brother could end up looking quite different.

-Just to prove the point in the extreme, the picture at the right is of the Singerl fraternal twins.
-They were born in Australia in May of 2006.
+Just to prove the point in the extreme, the picture at the right is of the Hodgson fraternal twins.
+They were born in England in April of 2005.
 Though having the same mother and father, they look quite different because of the wide variation in genes inherited from both parents (who each were of mixed ancestries).